rjarea51/StratuxHud/readme.md

 Change “git clone --recursive https://github.com/cyoung/stratux” to git clone --recursive https://github.com/b3nn0/stratux
 3. Add in the file nano /etc/stratux.conf add the following in the line.
 Make sure you past it befor the braket ,{"Conn": null,"Ip": "","Port": 2000,"Capability": 8,"MessageQueueLen": 0,"LastUnreachable": "0001-01-01T00:00:00Z","SleepFlag": false,"FFCrippled": false}
-4. I got FLARm (Disconected) in the status window.
+4. I got FLARM (Disconected) in the status window.
 So after examining the log file there was an error libjpeg8, so I had to install “sudo apt-get install libjpeg8” and sudo apt-get install libconfig9

-Waveshare 3.5inch HDMI LCD Setup: sudo nano /boot/config.txt
+-- Waveshare 3.5inch HDMI LCD Setup:
+sudo nano /boot/config.txt
 # (check if this value is not already set) max_usb_current=1
 hdmi_group=2
 hdmi_mode=87
 hdmi_cvt 800 480 60 6 0 0 0
 Change 800x480 to value 1024×768 1152×864 1280×720 1280×768 1280×800 or higher

-Change color of MSL from white to green in both: sudo nano /home/pi/StratuxHud/views/altitude.py and sudo nano /home/pi/StratuxHud/views/groundspeed.py
+-- Change color of MSL from white to green in both: sudo nano /home/pi/StratuxHud/views/altitude.py and sudo nano /home/pi/StratuxHud/views/groundspeed.py